 We may use personal information collected about you for various purposes, including to:

-- provide, maintain, and improve our Services, and develop future Services;
+- provide, maintain, deliver, and improve our Services, and develop future Services;

-- provide and deliver products and services you request, process transactions, and send you related information, including confirmations and invoices;
+- process transactions and send you related information, including confirmations and invoices;

-- communicate with you about products, services, promotions, and events offered by us and others, and provide news and information we think will be of interest to you;
+- communicate with you about Services, promotions, and events offered by us and others, and provide news and information we think will be of interest to you;

 - respond to your inquiries, provide warranty support or other customer service, and send you technical notices and updates;